 It is necessary to breakdown the resources required and their availability.

 Prior experience and references.

 As mentioned above, building services firms could be spending in excess of 22% of operational turnover on bidding and tendering, which highlights the importance of this activity.

 As a highly experienced and reputable translation service provider, Albion Languages can help you optimise your tendering documentation to ensure it presents your company in the best light.
-With extensive experience in serving the building services industry, we understand its specific language and the time constraints it is under.
+With extensive experience in serving the building services industry, our real estate translation services team understand its specific language and the time constraints it is under.
 To speak to one of our experts in more detail, please get in touch.